onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 You don’t buy belonging transactionally - you earn it, you build it

-Our biggest problem is how to think about and approach problems
+Our biggest problem is how to think about and approach problems Our biggest problem is how do we collectively organize ourselves to best solve our collective problems

 Opacity and fragmentation should be indefensible